 Cheboygan County receives funding for emergency food and shelter programs

-Cheboygan County has been chosen to receive $16,308.00 in Phase 34, to supplement emergency food and shelter programs in the county.
-Cheboygan County has also been chosen to receive $15,760.00 in Phase 33, to supplement emergency food and shelter programs in the county.
+Cheboygan County has been chosen to receive $19,087 in Phase 35, to supplement emergency food and shelter programs in the county.
 These federal funds have been made available through the Department of Homeland Security DHS/Federal Emergency Management Agency under the Emergency Food and Shelter National Board Program.

 A Local Board made up of community members from, United Way, Salvation Army, Catholic Human Services, Veterans Services, County Government, St. Thomas Food Pantry, Joy Fellowship Food Pantry, Cross of Christ Compassionate Ministries and community members at large will determine how the funds awarded to Cheboygan County.
 They are to be distributed among the emergency food and shelter programs run by local service agencies in the area.
 The Local Board is charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.